x-link-x/forestly/README.md

 #### MVP

-- A tree should have an approximate_age, a variety, a location (x and y coordinates) and a get_location method.
+- A tree should have an approximate_age, a variety, and a location (x and y coordinates).
 - An area should have a grid reference (easting and northing) and a method that displays the grid reference.
 - A tree variety should have a name.
 - The app should allow the user to create and edit trees.